 - W. Kip Viscusi shows that adopting precautionary measures in the face of risk ambiguity can increase, rather than protect against, risks.
 Instead, policymakers should exploit risk ambiguity and opportunities for learning about uncertain risks, for example, by making incremental investments in the presence of irreversible effects.
 He also suggests that standard discounting procedures without any adjustment for temporally remote effects can properly weight future benefits and costs.

 - Fred Roberts applies risk assessment to scenarios of terrorist attacks on critical infrastructure including U.S. sporting venues and the international maritime transportation system.
 He notes that risk assessments of terrorist attacks traditionally treat physical and cyber attacks separately and are inappropriate for considering the risk of combined attacks that include both a physical and cyber component.
-He proposes a framework informed by expert judgement to determine whether an attacker would likely prefer executing a combined or traditional physical attack on a given target.
+He proposes a framework informed by expert judgment to determine whether an attacker would likely prefer executing a combined or traditional physical attack on a given target.

 - James Scouras identifies nuclear war as a global catastrophic risk and suggests that multidisciplinary studies that combine insights from “historical case studies, expert elicitation, probabilistic risk assessment, complex systems theory, and other disciplines” can address many of the shortcomings of single analytic approaches.
 He suggests that experts can address current gaps in their assessments of the consequences of nuclear weapons by further investigating understudied phenomena (e.g., the effects of electromagnetic pulses, nuclear winter, the prolonged effects of radiation).